ilanschnell/ironpkg/README.txt

 us with the Python dependency and other egg dependencies to put into the build number.
-A dependencies specification data file is contained inside the egg itself, that is in the archive ``EGG-INFO/spec/depend``, and the md5sum and filesize is prependen to the data when the index-depend.bz2 is created.
+A dependencies specification data file is contained inside the egg itself, that is in the archive ``EGG-INFO/spec/depend``, and the md5sum and filesize is prepended to the data when the index-depend.bz2 is created.